Health and Development

 Offers accrual of at least five paid sick days.
 Employees can typically use paid sick days to recover from their own illness, care for an ill family member or seek medical care.
 Establishing state-wide laws on paid sick time off promotes a healthy work environment and gives workers the ability to care for themselves and their families without the fear of losing income.

-Established a state minimum wage that meets or exceeds $12.00/hr and is indexed to inflation for a family of three.
+Established a state minimum wage that meets or exceeds $13.00/hr and is indexed to inflation for a family of three.
 State minimum wage rates set above the federal minimum wage ($7.25) increase income, helping workers to provide the basic necessities for their families.
-NCCP created this benchmark by calculating the hourly wage a family of three with two children would need to escape poverty in 2021.
-We use the 2021 federal poverty guidelines and calculate the hourly wage based on a 40 hour work week.
-In 2021, a family of three would have an annual gross income of $24,156, or 110% FPL, working 40 hours per week with an hourly wage of $12.00.
+NCCP created this benchmark by calculating the hourly wage a family of three with two children would need to escape poverty in 2023.
+We used the 2023 federal poverty guidelines and calculated the hourly wage based on a 40-hour work week.
+In 2023, a family of three would have an annual gross income of $27,346, or 110% FPL, working 40 hours per week with an hourly wage of $13.00.

 Sets gross income eligibility limit at 200% FPL and does not have asset limits for SNAP.
 Supplemental Nutrition Assistance Program (SNAP) offers nutrition assistance to low-income individuals and families.
 To get SNAP benefits, households must meet certain tests, including resource and income tests.
 States have flexibility in administering their SNAP programs and can set their own income and asset limits.